daniel-fink-de/daniel-fink-de.github.io/_talks/2023-10-05-poster-robustness.md

 This poster was presented at the International Conference on Data-Integrated Simulation Science at the University of Stuttgart.

-The slides can be downloaded [here](https://daniel-fink-de.github.io/files/2023-10-05-poster-robustness.pdf).
+The poster can be downloaded [here](https://daniel-fink-de.github.io/files/2023-10-05-poster-robustness.pdf).